agui888/shim-doc/docs/util.md

 _.dump(value)

-pretty print a table or other types
+Pretty print a table or other types

 ```lua
 print(_.dump({